Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 ## Publishing Commands

 If possible, name your package following the `werk-command-<name>` pattern.
-Add the `werk-command` keyword to make it easier for others to find on the NPM registry.
+Add the `werk-command` keyword to make it easier for others to find on the registry.